 We have followed an organic approach to landscaping since 2010, working hard to identify gentle alternatives to harsh chemicals in order to maintain a healthy environment for our visitors and native wildlife.
 We maintain our own composting station and produce compost tea, which we use as a fertilizer and soil amendment throughout the grounds.

-The landscape was designed by Peter Walker and Partners Landscape Architects.
+The landscape was designed by PWP Landscape Architecture.